-I was on an episode of the Video Game History Hour podcast.
+I appeared on an all-star episode of The Memory Machine podcast.

 Twitter Threads & Tangents

 MAY24: “Make Love Not War” Tangents